 • A comfortable journey in your chosen rental car or on your minibus tour

 • Handpicked accommodation for a relaxing stay in Iceland

 • 24/7 phone support during your adventure for peace of mind

-2. Confirm your package
+2. Confirm (or customise) your package

 3. Check your confirmation email

 *Please note, the northern lights are a natural phenomenon so sightings aren’t guaranteed.

 Why choose Nordic Visitor